SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/edit-card-layout.md

 ## Considerations

-Before you customize a layout, determine who the intended users are.
+Before customizing a layout, determine who the intended users are.

 * What do they need at their fingertips?
 * Do they need all default fields and tabs, or should you remove something?